nodejs/node/test/README.md

 On how to run tests in this directory, see
 [the contributing guide](../doc/guides/contributing/pull-requests.md#step-6-test).

+For the tests to successfully run on Windows, Node.js has to be checked out from GitHub with the `autocrlf` git config flag set to true.

 ## Test Directories

 |Directory          |Runs on CI     |Purpose        |